School of Healthcare

 The School of Healthcare is committed to creating an inclusive working environment for all our staff and students.

-The Faculty Equality and Inclusion committee meets termly and works closely with the University Equality Policy Unit to promote the University Equality Objectives.
+The Faculty Equality and Inclusion committee meets termly and works closely with the University Equality and Inclusion Unit to promote the University Equality Objectives.

-The University of Leeds celebrates 75 years of the NHS
+The University of Leeds and the Leeds Teaching Hospitals NHS Trust…

 Our research spans a wide range of major healthcare challenges, including long-term illnesses, family health, mental health, the effective use of medicines and the systems that deliver care.